vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 - All modifications should maintain the time sequence of route loading
 - All modules should support the warm restart operations after modified
 - With the optimization of this HLD implemented, the end-to-end BGP loading performance should be improved at least by 95%
+- The new optimization codes would be turn off by default.
+It could be turned on via configuration.

 ## High-Level Proposal